Loss of integrability in a system with two-photon interactions: Loss of integrability and onset of chaos

 \subsection{Integrability and coupling strength}

 In this section, we investigate the impact of the coupling strength $\gamma$ on the integrability of the system, focusing on values below the critical threshold at which spectral collapse occurs ($\gamma<\omega/2$).
 Our analysis is confined to the normal phase, characterized by a vanishing average photon number.
 We explore the breakdown of integrability across the energy spectrum, from the ground state to high-energy regions.
-To quantify the degree of spectral correlations, we employ the spectral ratio defined in Eq.~\eqref{eq:SpectralRatio}, averaging it over finite energy windows to distinguish between GOE and Poisson statistics, thereby identifying signatures of quantum chaos or regular behavior in the system.
-We analyze two representative cases, one with a small atomic level splitting and one with a large value.
+To quantify the degree of spectral correlations, we employ the spectral ratio defined in Eq.~\eqref{eq:SpectralRatio}, averaging it over finite-energy windows to distinguish between GOE and Poisson statistics, thereby identifying signatures of quantum chaos or regular behavior in the system.
+We analyze two representative cases, one where the field frequency and the atomic level splitting are in resonance and one out of resonance.